Shareholder Agreements Solicitors

 We care about the success of our clients’ businesses.
 Our approach remains commercial, pragmatic and robustly realistic.
 We ensure that the Agreements we draft can allow for the evolution of your business over time.

-We helped our client, a private investor, to put in place a shareholder agreement as part of his investment in a major consulting business.
+Putting in place a shareholder agreement for a private investor as part of his investment in a major consulting business.
 We carried out thorough due diligence before negotiating and drafting the shareholder agreement.
 To maximise the tax efficiency of the investment, we worked to restructure the consulting business to ensure our client’s investment would qualify as an Enterprise Investment Scheme.

-We helped our clients, the owners of one of the UK’s leading precision sheet metalwork manufacturers, to draft a shareholder agreement following a management buyout.
+Advising the owners of one of the UK’s leading precision sheet metalwork manufacturers on the drafting of a shareholder agreement following a management buyout.
 Alongside the shareholder agreement we prepared sale and purchase documentation, loan notes, and negotiated arrangements with senior creditors.